 In WaSiM grids can be used in binary or in ASCII-format.
-But there are a number of tools, e.g. the program TANALYS and also all grid-utilities, which can use the binary format only.
 In order to exchange grids between different computer platforms (Windows $\longleftrightarrow$ Linux) or to exchange grids with other software, e.g. with Arc/Info, an ASCII-format is usually required: